 We measure the grant date fair value of stock option awards as calculated by the Black-Scholes option-pricing model which requires certain subjective assumptions, including the expected term of the option, the expected volatility of our common stock, risk-free interest rates and expected dividend yield.
 The expected term is estimated by using the "simplified method" which is based on the midpoint between the vesting date and the expiration of the contractual term.
 We utilized the simplified method due to the lack of sufficient historical experience under our current grant terms.
 The expected volatility is based on the historical volatility of our stock price.
 The expected risk-free interest rates are based on the yields of U.S. Treasury securities with maturities appropriate for the expected term of the stock options.
-The expected dividend yield was based on the calculated yield on our common stock at the time of grant assuming quarterly dividends totaling \$0.14 per share for awards granted prior to the suspension of our common stock dividends on March 16, 2020.
-Subsequent to March 16, 2020, a zero expected dividend was used.
+The expected dividend yield was based on the calculated yield on our common stock at the time of grant.
+For the year ended December 31, 2021, a zero expected dividend was used.
+No stock options were granted during the year ended December 31, 2023 and 2022.